Learn the clock with the Ciha watch in wood.

 A watch also contains a lot of math!

-For the youngest children, the numbers 1-12 can be a great way to start talking about numbers, because everyone knows a clock, and generally time and time take up a lot of space in our everyday lives, e.g. “When does Disney Fun start?
-When will I be picked up in SFO ?, When should we get up?”
+For the youngest children, the numbers 1-12 can be a great way to start talking about numbers, because everyone knows a clock, and generally time and time take up a lot of space in our everyday lives, e.g. “When does soccer start?
+When will I be picked up in Kindergarden?, When are we going to …?”

-For the older children, it is obvious to talk about and practice the 5-table in connection with conversations about the clock.
+For the older children, it is obvious to talk about and practice the 5-table in connection with conversations about the clock and mathematics.